thirdiron/browzine-discovery-service-adapters/README.md

 Contributors should:

 - Make the needed changes in `/src/browzine-summon-adapter.js`.
-- Then run the `npm compile-ci` command to create what's in `dist/browzine-summon-adapter.js` for IE11 and below support.
 - Add a test for the change in `/tests/browzine-summon-adapter.js`.

 ### Deploying (Internal Use Only)